A white male goat with long horns grazing in a field.

 • In rutting season

-If you rent your grazing goats from an experienced goat herder, they will monitor and care for the goats while they are grazing your land.
+If you rent goats from an experienced goat herder, they will monitor and care for the goats while grazing.
+If you choose to care for them yourself, here are some important considerations.

 Shelter

-• Goats cannot tolerate wet conditions and will always seek out dry shelter during bad weather.
+• Goats cannot tolerate wet conditions and will seek dry shelter during bad weather.

-• Goats should have access to a shelter at all times, regardless of the season.
+• They should have access to shelter at all times, regardless of the season.

-• Goat shelters cleaning regularly to remove any accumulated waste.
-Please contact the City’s Planning Division before establishing any shelter structures on your property to make sure all applicable accessory structure development standards are met.
+• Regularly clean goat shelters to remove accumulated waste.
+Contact the City’s Planning Division before establishing any shelter structures to ensure compliance with accessory structure development standards.

 Feed

-• Goats cannot just eat the vegetation growing on your property.
+• Goats cannot rely solely on the vegetation on your property for food.

-• Goats require a well-rounded diet that typically includes bulk foods such as well-made hay that is free from mold, seasonal green vegetation, and daily mineral supplements.
+• They require a balanced diet that includes high-quality hay free from mold, seasonal green vegetation, and daily mineral supplements.

 Water